 Changes to the Caregiver Program

-As a popular immigration destination, Canada has numerous permanent residence programs to recruit people from all over the world.
+As a popular immigration and refugee destination, Citizenship Canada has numerous permanent residence (PR) and express entry programs to recruit people to immigrate and migrate to Canada from all over the world.
 But Canada also hosts temporary residents who come to work, study, or visit for an authorized period.
 The boundary between permanent and temporary residence is distinct: people seeking the former are to settle in Canada, while the latter must leave Canada by the end of their authorized stay.

-Caregiver programs, unlike any other Canadian immigration program, are unique in that foreign nationals come as workers with a distinct, foreseeable path toward permanent residence.
+Caregiver programs, unlike any other Canadian immigration program, are unique in that foreign nationals come as workers with a distinct, foreseeable, Express Entry Canada path toward permanent residence.
 From the Live-in Caregiver Program (LCP) to Caregiver Pathways, to the two current Caregiver Pilots and the Interim Pathway for Caregivers, the program requirements have changed substantially.
 This article presents an overview of the programs and the changes they have undergone.

 The Live-in Caregiver Program